FlowFuse/website/src/handbook/development/releases/process.md

     - [jq](https://stedolan.github.io/jq/download/)
     - [yq](https://mikefarah.gitbook.io/yq/#install)

-On release day the Release Manager takes the lead on running the release process, following the steps in the checklist.
+On release day, the Release Manager takes the lead in running the release process, following the steps in the checklist.

 The release is split into four phases:

 1. Phase One: Check parts not covered by the automation are up to date.
-2. Phase Two: Run the release automation and verifiy each stage completes properly
+2. Phase Two: Run the release automation and verify each stage completes properly.
-3. Phase Three: Steps to deploy the release to Staging/Production environments
+3. Phase Three: Steps to deploy the release to Staging/Production environments.
-4. Phase Four: Publicise the release
+4. Phase Four: Publicise the release.

 A huddle should be started in the `#dev` channel at the start of the process to enable others to contribute where needed.